4Players/fleet-sdk-nodejs/README.md

 ## Overview

-This is the Node.js SDK designed to interact with the Fleet REST API, enabling developers to manage game servers efficiently.
-This SDK leverages the robust and scalable solutions offered by ODIN Fleet, making it easier to deploy and manage game servers across a global network.
+This is the Node.js SDK designed to interact with the [ODIN Fleet REST API](https://docs.4players.io/fleet/api/restapi/), enabling developers to manage game servers efficiently.
+This SDK leverages the robust and scalable solutions offered by [ODIN Fleet](https://odin.4players.io/fleet/), making it easier to deploy and manage game servers across a global network.
+You can find further technical information on **ODIN Fleet** in our [developer documentation](https://docs.4players.io/fleet/).

 ## Features